Aliases for CHST15 Gene

 GeneCards Summary for CHST15 Gene

 CHST15 (Carbohydrate (N-Acetylgalactosamine 4-Sulfate 6-O) Sulfotransferase 15) is a Protein Coding gene.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include 3-phosphoadenosine 5-phosphosulfate binding and N-acetylgalactosamine 4-sulfate 6-O-sulfotransferase activity.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+GO annotations related to this gene include sulfotransferase activity and N-acetylgalactosamine 4-sulfate 6-O-sulfotransferase activity.

 UniProtKB/Swiss-Prot for CHST15 Gene

 Sulfotransferase that transfers sulfate from 3-phosphoadenosine 5-phosphosulfate (PAPS) to the C-6 hydroxyl group of the GalNAc 4-sulfate residue of chondroitin sulfate A and forms chondroitin sulfate E containing GlcA-GalNAc(4,6-SO(4)) repeating units.
 It also transfers sulfate to a unique non-reducing terminal sequence, GalNAc(4SO4)-GlcA(2SO4)-GalNAc(6SO4), to yield a highly sulfated structure similar to the structure found in thrombomodulin chondroitin sulfate.
 May also act as a B-cell receptor involved in BCR ligation-mediated early activation that mediate regulatory signals key to B-cell development and/or regulation of B-cell-specific RAG expression; however such results are unclear in vivo.